FarronF/limerick-council-meetings/meetings/2020/12/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4th November 2020.md

 received and requested that the Local Authority work with the appropriate Approved Housing

-Bodies to improve the delivery of housing in our villages.--- 7
+Bodies to improve the delivery of housing in our villages.
+---
+7

 12. Notice of Motion submitted by Councillor L. Galvin